'Finnish Sports' in Finland

-Held in Jyväskylä in late July / early August, the Finnish round of the World Rally Championship is known for its fast flowing gravel stages, spectacular jumps and fabulous lakeside sceneries.
+Held in Jyväskylä in late July / early August, Secto Rally Finland is the Finnish round of the World Rally Championship.
+Known for its fast flowing gravel stages, spectacular jumps and fabulous lakeside scenery.
 Comprehensive site in English, including ticket sales.

 - Arctic Lapland Rally - Late January

 Also known as 'Tunturiralli' and 'Arctic Rally'.
 Held in late January on ice and snow covered roads in Rovaniemi, Lapland, and part of the Finnish Rally Championship.
 Comprehensive site in English.

 - Ralli.net Competition Calendar

 Year-round calendar listing of rally events throughout Finland in Rally, Rallysprint, Rallycross, Amateur, and Track categories.
 Ralli.net also has a marketplace for cars and parts!
 In Finnish but works quite well with Google Translate.

 AKK-Motorsport is an umbrella organisation governing over 320 member clubs in Finland.
 Year-round event calendar In Finnish.
 All events are clickable, leading to further information, event websites etc.

 www.autourheilu.fi > Kilpailukalenteri